 Students will explore various theoretical perspectives on infant/toddler development and the pragmatics of caring for young children in early childhood settings with focus on developmentally appropriate practices for infant/toddler teachers.
 Course will emphasize important influences on infant and toddler development such as prenatal care, attachment and bonding, brain development and physical development.
 Students will observe in an approved setting for 10 hours.

 This course provides the practical information for caring for infants and toddlers in a group setting based on a theoretical foundation.
 Students will focus on the principles of caregiving, infant toddler education and curriculum according to the National Association for the Education of Young Children with emphasis on the role and responsibilities of parents and caregivers in creating high-quality, supportive environments with sensitivity to attachment and the importance of communication skills in nurturing positive parent/teacher/child relationships.
-Students will observe in an approved setting for at least 20 hours outside of class time.
+Students will observe and participate in an approved setting for at least 20 hours outside of class time.

 This course will provide an overview of early intervention from the historical, legal, and current best-practices perspectives, as well as an introduction to caring for infants with high-risk situations and disabilities, from birth to age three.
 The concepts of intervention in natural environments and family-centered support will be explored.
 The course is designed to support the training needs of early childhood educators, early intervention assistants, parents, and care providers who will serve this population.
 Students will observe/present curriculum in an approved setting for 10 hours.

 ECE121W Understanding Children with Autism & Pervasive Developmental Disorders